cmput402/cmput402.github.io/content/group/basics-updated.md

 <!-- You must write your report using the [IEEE Conference template](https://www.overleaf.com/read/qtgwphwhrkft#eaa1dc). -->

-Your repot must be well formatted and not just readable, but professional and **easy** to read.
+Your report must be well formatted and not just readable, but professional and **easy** to read.

 * Text must be standard and consistent.
 (10-11pt, Times New Roman or Computer Modern)
-* Images must be sized so that text size is similar inside the image as it outside of the image (10-11pt).
+* Images must be sized so that text size is similar inside the image as it is outside of the image (10-11pt).
 * Page orientation must stay consistently Portrait.
 * Two columns.
 * Letter Size (A4 is not allowed).